 Dogs need something to crunch into.
-Not only does the texture of dry dog food help to clear away tartar and plaque, it can also help to strengthen the bones themselves.
+Not only does the texture of dry dog food help to clear away tartar and plaque, but it can also help to strengthen the bones themselves.
 The body withstands pressure when a dog chews crunchy, dry food, and this action strengthens the bones that are impacted.

 Rawhide for Dental Care

 Let him chew on some rawhide.
 Rawhide is a great way to get your dog to “brush” his own teeth.
-Vigorous chewing on a rawhide will clean away any leftover food particles and plaque, can help relieve tension in the jaw, and may strengthen the muscles in the jaw.
+Vigorous chewing on rawhide will clean away any leftover food particles and plaque, can help relieve tension in the jaw, and may strengthen the muscles in the jaw.
 There are even rawhide bones designed specifically to help keep your dog’s teeth clean.